Jonzg/Jonzg/README.md

 ### Hi there 👋

+I'm Jon Zorrilla, physicist and currently working as a data scientist at Instituto Ibermática de Innovación (i3B).

 <!--
 **Jonzg/Jonzg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.